Amazon Made 600M Products Invisible to ChatGPT. Your Cloudflare Might Be Doing the Same Thing.

 GPTBot- OpenAI model trainingCCBot- Common Crawlanthropic-ai- Anthropic model trainingBytespider- ByteDance

-This keeps you visible in ChatGPT Shopping (50M queries/day), Perplexity, Claude, and AI Overviews — while blocking the 80% of AI crawl traffic that's just training and returns zero referral value.
+That keeps you visible in ChatGPT Shopping (50M queries/day), Perplexity, Claude, and AI Overviews - channels that convert 1.3x to 6x higher than non-branded organic search - while still blocking the 80% of AI crawl traffic that's pure training and returns zero referral value.
+You give up nothing that pays you and keep everything that does.

 "But what about bandwidth costs?"

 But Read the Docs is a documentation site.
 They don't sell products through AI search.
 You do.
-The selective approach above blocks the bandwidth-heavy training crawlers while keeping the search crawlers that actually drive revenue.
+The selective setup above blocks the bandwidth-heavy training crawlers and keeps the search crawlers that actually drive revenue - you get most of the savings without amputating the channel.

 One more thing: Perplexity cheats

-Even if you block PerplexityBot in robots.txt, Perplexity may still access your content.
-Cloudflare caught them using stealth, undeclared crawlers that rotate IPs and spoof real-browser user agents (Cloudflare investigation).
-Cloudflare delisted Perplexity as a verified bot.
+Block PerplexityBot in robots.txt and Perplexity may still read your content anyway.
+Cloudflare caught them running stealth, undeclared crawlers that rotate IPs and spoof real-browser user agents (Cloudflare investigation), and delisted them as a verified bot over it.

 Do this right now

 Step 1: Open Cloudflare → Security → Bots.
-Screenshot your current settings.
+Screenshot your current settings before you change anything.

-Step 2: Switch from blanket block to selective: allow search crawlers, block training crawlers.
+Step 2: Switch from blanket block to selective - allow the search crawlers, block the training ones.

 Step 3: Check back in 2 weeks.
-If you're on GEOlikeaPro, run an SOV audit before and after — you'll see the difference in your AI visibility scores.
+If you're on GEOlikeaPro, run an SOV audit before and after - you'll see the move land in your AI visibility scores.

 FAQ